 How Did the Mongol Invasions Affect Global History?

-The Mongol invasions of the 13th century affected much of Eurasia, where at one point the Mongols had conquered lands stretching from China to Eastern Europe.
-While these invasions have been depicted as very destructive and disruptive to trade and urban life in many regions, there were a number of new developments that fundamentally changed the course of history for Europe and Asia.
+The Mongol invasions of the 13th century affected much of Eurasia, where at one point, the Mongols had conquered lands stretching from China to Eastern Europe.
+While these invasions have been depicted as very destructive and disruptive to trade and urban life in many regions, several new developments fundamentally changed the course of history for Europe and Asia.
 Many of these impacts are not obvious, but the Mongols' influences, in effect, can still be felt today.

-The Mongol conquests initiated by Genghis Khan, who united the often warring Mongol and Turkic tribes, in 1206 and continuing through his successors until the end of 13th century launched a period of unprecedented destruction and transformation for Eurasia.
+The Mongol conquests initiated by Genghis Khan, who united the often warring Mongol and Turkic tribes, in 1206 and continuing through his successors until the end of the 13th century launched a period of unprecedented destruction and transformation Eurasia.
 At surface value, the destruction during the 13th century when these conquests took place was immense.
-Some have estimated that the Mongol invasions killed more people than any other war if one adjusted for global population levels, where up to 5% of the planet may have been killed during the invasions.
-Additionally, the invasions have been suggested as helping to begin the spread of the Black Death plague, as population tactics and movements may have helped the bacteria to more easily spread.
+Some have estimated that the Mongol invasions killed more people than any other war if one adjusted for global population levels.
+Up to 5% of the planet may have been killed during the invasions.
+Additionally, the invasions have been suggested to begin the spread of the Black Death plague, as population tactics and movements may have helped the bacteria spread more easily.

 While the Mongol strategy appeared cruel, it was also intended to avoid major setbacks due to their relatively small numbers.
 Mongols' major advantage was their rapidly deploying and attacking before their enemies had time to organize.
-The Mongols were often greatly outnumbered, but through divide and conquer tactics, deception, and superior tactical management, they were able to defeat enemies that looked far stronger on paper.
+The Mongols were often greatly outnumbered, but through divide and conquer tactics, deception, and superior tactical management, they overcame enemies that looked far stronger on paper.
 Additionally, to avoid revolts and other problems in areas they had already conquered, the Mongol strategy also included reducing these areas to the point where they could not be a threat again.
-This was not a universal policy, as Mongols did offer cities a chance to surrender and if they refused then their penalty was often harsh in the near total destruction of the population.
+This was not a universal policy, as Mongols did offer cities a chance to surrender.
+If they refused, then their penalty was often harsh in the near destruction of the population.